 - Creator: Creates 20 Gold Resource Centers in the area.
 This skill requires Staff Essence, and cooldown period is two days

-- Enormous Shield: Grants a one-day Peace Shield to all Alliance Members in the effected area.
+- Enormous Shield: Grants a one-day Peace Shield to all Alliance Members in the affected area.
 Required Essences are Aegis, Chalice and Diadem.
 The cooldown period is 2 days 12 hours.
 Purchase this Skill with gold if the required Essences are not available.

 - Shackles of Disaster: All six Artifact Essences are required for this Skill.
 This Skill debuffs the march speed of the enemy Castles in the affected area, and the cooldown period is three days.

 Now we come to the ultimate battle: the Iron Throne Capital Battle.
 The Iron Throne will be open for three hours once the shield drops.
 Winning the Throne requires one hour of continuous occupation time.
 If there is no one Alliance who held the Throne for the hour at the end of the three hour time period, whoever currently holds it will win.

 Once the Iron Throne closes, it becomes invulnerable again for thirteen days.
 In addition to the use of the Ancient Dragon Skills, there are other benefits to being the Ruler of the Kingdom.

 Royal Funds can be used to purchase Kingdom Boosts.
 Available are two different Kingdom Research Boosts: one lasting 5 minutes and one lasting 60 minutes.